anutron/behavior/Docs/Delegator.md

 ### Options

 * breakOnErrors - (*boolean*) By default, errors thrown by triggers are caught; the onError event is fired.
 Set this to `true` to NOT catch these errors to allow them to be handled by the browser.
+* getBehavior - (*function*) Returns an instance of [Behavior](Behavior.md) so that triggers can integrate with it.

 ### Events

 * error - function invoked when a trigger is not found.
 Defaults to console errors if console.error is available.
+Also able to be invoked by triggers as `api.error`.
+* warn - function invoked when a trigger calls `api.warn`.
+Defaults to `console.warn` if present.
+* destroyDom - function invoked when a trigger destroys a portion of the DOM.
+Automatically integrated w/ Behavior's `cleanup` method if you set one in the options.
+Passed the element destroyed as an argument.
+* ammendDom - function invoked when a trigger ammends a portion of the DOM.
+Automatically integrated w/ Behavior's `apply` method if you set one in the options.
+Passed two arguments: the parent node that contains all the updated elements and an array of those elements updated.

 ### Usage